Voilett-Roze/asus/Disk-formatting.md

 2. **sda1** currently uses the disk label **SANDISK**
 3. **sda1** is formatted with type **ex4** filesystem

+Method 1: Use the router web GUI (suggestted)
+The preferred method of unmounting your device is using the router web GUI.
+It seems to be more reliable than using the umount command via ssh.

+Method 2: Use the command line (less reliable)

 **umount** command unmounts filesystems.
 Include **-f** option to force unmount.

 My example device **SANDISK** can unmount with this command: